apache/cordova-docs/README.md

    `bin/fixyaml ru edge`

 7. Run generator.
-You should generate both English version and language which you tranlate.
+You should generate both English version and language which you translate.

    ```
    bin/genjs en edge